Lakshmi Puja: Procedure

 Once the place is cleansed, the puja begins by laying down a piece of new cloth on a raised platform.
 Handfuls of grains are sprayed in the centre of the cloth and a kalasha made of gold, silver, or copper is placed on top.
 Three-quarters of the kalasha is filled with water and betel nut, a flower, a coin, and a few rice grains are added to it.
 Five kinds of leaves are arranged (if a specified species is not available, leaves from a mango tree are used) and a small dish filled with rice grains is placed on the kalasha.
 A lotus is drawn over the rice grains with turmeric powder and the idol of goddess Lakshmi is placed over the top of the kalasha, and coins are placed around it.

 An idol of Ganesha is placed in front of the kalasha, on the right-hand side pointing towards the south-west.
 Ink and business account books of the worshippers are kept on the platform.
 Specially blended oils made for puja are used with its ingredients varying, depending on the deity it's being offered to.
-A "Panchmukhi Diya" (Five faced lamp) accommodating five wicks are lit for this purpose.
-A special lamp is then lit in front of Lord Ganesha.
+A panchamukhi diya (five-faced lamp) accommodating five wicks are lit for this purpose.
+A special lamp is then lit in front of Ganesha.

 The puja begins by offering turmeric, kumkuma and flowers to the goddess Lakshmi.
 Turmeric, kumkuma, and flowers are offered to the water, later used for the puja.
 The river goddess Saraswati is invoked to become part of that water.
 Lakshmi is worshipped and invoked by reciting Vedic mantras, hymns and prayers addressed to her.
 Her idol is placed in a plate and is bathed with panchamrita (a mixture of milk, curd, ghee or clarified butter, honey, and sugar) and then with water containing a gold ornament or a pearl.
 Her idol is cleaned and placed back on the kalasha.
-A special lamp is then lit in front of goddess Lakshmi.
+A special lamp is then lit in front of Lakshmi.